TESOL Teacher Education programme

 ABOUT THE TESOL TEACHER EDUCATION PROGRAMME

-Students who successfully complete the course of study earn the internationally recognized Certificate in English Language Teaching to Adults (CELTA).
-The actual CELTA component of the program is accredited by the University of Cambridge English for Speakers of Other Languages (ESOL) and carries with it the prestige and recognition of that ancient centre of learning.
-The TESOL TE program is supported by the State University of New York (SUNY), Oswego, which enables students to earn academic credit recognized in North America.
+Students who successfully complete the course of study earn the internationally-recognised Certificate in English Language Teaching to Adults (CELTA).
+The actual CELTA component of the programme is accredited by the University of Cambridge English for Speakers of Other Languages (ESOL) and carries with it the prestige and recognition of that ancient centre of learning.
+The TESOL TE programme is supported by the State University of New York (SUNY), Oswego, which enables students to earn academic credits recognised in North America.